Young 5 Kindergarten

 Starting school is a very exciting time for children and their families!
 It begins a new chapter in their lives and sets the tone for children's future.
 But kindergarten standards and curriculum have changed over the years, and many of the skills children were once taught in first grade are now expected in kindergarten.
 This can make the transition into kindergarten difficult for some children, and the youngest children entering the kindergarten classroom often struggle to adjust.

-The good news is that Young 5 kindergarten is giving children an opportunity to learn in a hands-on, interactive way that supports their development while still maintaining the rigor and high standards of kindergarten.
+The good news is that Young 5 kindergarten is giving children an opportunity to learn in a hands-on, interactive way that supports their development while still maintaining the high standards of kindergarten.

 Young 5 kindergarten is now being offered to children turning 5 years old between September 1 and December 1 to give them an opportunity develop the social and academic skills and the confidence that will help them succeed in kindergarten and beyond.

 Young 5 kindergarten is a bridge between preschool and kindergarten for children turning 5 years old between September 1st and December 1st.
 Young 5 gives young learners a head start and provides them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.

 - Is part of the public school system and is free for families

 - Uses a unique, specialized curriculum that is based on the kindergarten standards and is designed to support young 5 year olds

 - Is taught by credentialed teachers with extra training to teach young kindergarteners

 What Happens in a Young 5 Kindergarten Classroom?